ADA-Healthy-Candies/ADA-Healthy-Candies.github.io/index.md

 <br>

 Have you ever heard of *greenwashing*?
 When [*Jay Westervelt*](https://en.wikipedia.org/wiki/Jay_Westerveld) coined this term in 1986, he had in mind companies or organizations that attempt to falsely present their products as “environmentally friendly”.
-With the turn toward healthier food consumption habits gathering momentum over the past couple of years, critics of the phenomenon have been increasingly vocal about companies using the green colour to appeal to consumers interested in natural, organic, less processed alternatives for their dietary needs.
+With the turn towards healthier food consumption habits gathering momentum over the past couple of years, critics of the phenomenon have been increasingly vocal about companies using the green colour to appeal to consumers interested in natural, organic, less processed alternatives for their dietary needs.
 As an especially sarcastic [*one*](http://www.businesspundit.com/the-top-25-greenwashed-products-in-america/) said, “that green tint may have more to do with dollars than chlorophyll”.

 This phenomenon inspired us to try and learn more about the ties between green (or even other colours) and the nutritional properties of a product.
 Using the *Open Food Facts* database, we extracted twelve different hues from the images of ≈40&nbsp;000 food product packagings.
 We analysed the presence or dominance of each hue on the packaging of the food product, globally, food category-wise and in terms of its nutritional composition of the products.